xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Calculate cos x.

 ### cosJIP(*val*, *weighting = "tenney"*)
 Cosine of the angle between the val and the just intonation point.
-Weighting is either "none" or "tenney".
+Weighting is either "none", "tenney" or "wilson".

 ### decimal(*interval*, *fractionDigits*)
 Convert interval to a decimal number.